maciejsachajdak/Spring_GYM_Project/README.md

 * Now you need to download kafka If you don't have it on your computer.
 We used tutorial below:

          https://youtu.be/EUzH9khPYgs?si=rl1sxHkl971KmDG5
-* Next step you need do start Zookeeper and Kafka Server
+* Next step you need to start Zookeeper and Kafka Server
                   * You need to open two terminals: one for Zookeeper and second one for Kafka Server and paste this commands:

          For Zookeeper: